Zara’s Icons Collection Is A Lesson In Shirt Dressing

 The Daydreaming Shirt

 Who needs tattoos when you can wear a transparent embroidered shirt?
-Drawing on the longstanding sheer trend, this tulle button-up makes a real statement with its colorful butterfly motifs and its jewelry-style beaded collar.
+Drawing on the longstanding sheer trend, this tulle button-up makes a real statement with its colourful butterfly motifs and its jewellery-style beaded collar.
 Pair with your best-looking bra (or nothing at all).

 The Verlaine Shirt